mvolkmann/blog/src/swift/CloudKit.md

   Zones are used to segregate the data in private databases, not public or shared.
-  They support saving related records in batches.
+  They support operating on related records in batches.
   A default zone named "\_defaultZone" is provided.
   There is no requirement to create additional zones.